stephan1373/eNMS/docs/source/automation/workflow_more_features.md

 Example use-case: A netmiko service is configured to retrieve a device's configuration.
 In normal mode, it connects to the device and runs the command to get the configuration.
 In "Dry Run" mode (`if dry_run`), the configuration is manually defined in the post-processing section.
 Subsequent services using this configuration will function as if the netmiko service had actually connected to the device, resulting in faster execution speed.

 ![Dry Run Variable](../_static/automation/workflows/dry_run_variable.png)

+The `dry_run` variable can be configured in the parameterized form, allowing the user to specify for each run whether the service or workflow should operate in "Dry Run" mode or not.

+Services in Dry Run mode are displayed with a special green color to distinguish them from other services.
+This color has different meanings depending on the display mode in the workflow builder:

+- In "Normal Display" mode, the green color indicates that the service is configured to run in Dry Run mode (the "Dry Run" property is enabled in the service parameters).
+- When viewing a specific runtime, the green color indicates that the service ran in Dry Run mode during that runtime.